 ** Or order it in Kindle, Nook, or other eBook formats on Smashwords **

-4 1/2 Stars (Gold Designation): “Kazimer’s debut romantic suspense deserves a spot at the top of the genre.
-Not only is this novel sassy and fun, but the author’s research into the CIA and the life of an assassin is reflected in her work, making it not just a fabulous romantic suspense tale, but a fantastic work of fiction, period.”
+4 1/2 Stars (Top Pick/Gold): “Kazimer’s debut romantic suspense deserves a spot at the top of the genre.
+Not only is this novel sassy and fun, but the author’s research into the CIA and the life of an assassin is reflected in her work, making it not just a fabulous romantic suspense tale, but a fantastic work of fiction, period.
+Hannah ‘Six’ Winslow stands strongly on her own and has none of the characteristics of a damsel in distress–which makes this novel that much hotter and sensual.”

 –Sarah Eisenbraun, RT Reviews